Message from the Interim Chair

 Interim Chairman, Department of Psychiatry and Behavioral Neuroscience

-I have had the distinct honor as interim Chair of the Department of Psychiatry and Behavioral Neuroscience to be the steward for overseeing our continued growth and development over the past three years.
+I have had the distinct honor as interim Chair of the Department of Psychiatry and Behavioral Neuroscience to be the steward for overseeing our continued growth and development over the past six years.

-Additionally, our programs have had many years now of very successful recruitment of top-notch residents, child, and adolescent fellows, consultation-liaison fellows, psychology interns, fellows, and externs.
+Additionally, our training programs have had many years now of very successful recruitment of top-notch residents, child, and adolescent fellows, consultation-liaison fellows, psychology interns, fellows, and externs.
 Our psychiatry residents have gone on to further their careers in fellowships, academic programs, and clinical care.
-Our psychology internship program was recently reviewed and the feedback has been outstanding.
-We are expecting a 10 year recertification; this is the first time this length of recertification is being offered
+Our psychology internship program was recently reviewed, and the feedback has been outstanding, and we were among the first internship programs to obtain a recertification to last for 10 years.

 Organization of the Department